EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/04-Product-Requirements.md

 ## Requirement Criteria Specifications

-* 1.1.1 - Regulate system power from 9 volts to 5 volts
+* 1.1.1 - The force for pushing or pulling open interior swinging egress doors shall not exceed 5 pounds (22 N).
-* 1.1.2 - Provide over-amperage project to not exceed 1.5 amps.
+* 1.1.2 - The product does not exceed the weight of 20 pounds.
+* 1.1.3 - The automatic door opener must be able to open a door 90 degrees from the close position
+* 1.1.4 -

 ## Open Questions